 We have a variety of activities that take place during the term.
 We are keen to keep you informed on up and coming events you maybe interested in.

-RE also has its pastoral side.
-Every Thursday the Senior Line participates in a Service in the Chapel.
+Religious Education also has its pastoral side.
+Junior, Middle and Senior school each have a chapel service once per cycle.
 This takes the form of either the Celebration of the Eucharist, or a Reconciliation service, or a Liturgy of the Hours.
-Singing practices also occur from time to time, and while some Chapel services are compulsory for all, others are voluntary.
-The senior Christian Life Community (CLC) attracts many students at its weekly meetings where life issues are shared and the spiritual life nourished.
+Singing practices also occur from time to time.
+All Chapel services are compulsory for all students.
+Christian Life Communities (CLC), Crusaders and Bible Club are activities where life issues are shared and the spiritual life nourished.

-Retreats and days of Recollection are offered to lower and upper 6 students, where they can move out of their daily routines and set aside times for reflection and spiritual renewal.
-Only a limited number are accommodated at any one time.
+Days of Recollection are offered to each year group where they can move out of their daily routines and set aside times for reflection and spiritual renewal.
+The Upper Sixth Form is offered a directed Retreat in Daily Life; only a limited number can be accommodated at any one time.

 The Department, in conjunction with others, encourages the students to become Men and Women For and With Others.
 Much success is achieved through the positive contribution of many seniors.
 The department’s aim is to form leaders of competence, conscience and compassionate commitment in imitation of Jesus Christ our Saviour.